1946 Sugar Bowl: Aftermath

 After a Bowl appearance the following year in the Oil Bowl, played in Houston vs. Georgia Tech, the Gaels never qualified for a bowl game again, later playing in Division II and Division I-AA; the program was disbanded prior to the 2004 season.
 O'Connor (1944) and Wedemeyer (1943) both played in the East West Shrine All Star game.

+The 1945 Oklahoma A&M football team was retroactively awarded the AFCA national championship and Coaches Trophy, the school’s first national title.
 The Cowboys did not return to the Sugar Bowl for seventy years, until January 2016.